 Senior representatives from the seven ITER Members—China, the European Union, India, Japan, Korea, Russia, and the United States—gather for the Thirty-First Meeting of the ITER Council on 16-17 November 2022 under the chairmanship of Massimo Garribba from Europe.
 It is a hybrid meeting, with one delegation (Russian Federation) attending virtually.

-The ITER Council comprises four representatives per ITER Member.
-The Chair and Vice-Chair of the Council are elected from amongst the Members and can hold office for up to four years.
-Meetings are held at least twice a year; a communiqué is issued to the press after each meeting.
+The ITER Council comprises representatives of the seven Members.
+The Chair and Vice-Chair of the Council are elected on a rotating basis from among its members.
+Meetings are held at least twice a year; a press release

 is issued after each meeting.
 The ITER Council is supported by advisory bodies:

 - The Science and Technology Advisory Committee (STAC) advises the ITER Council on science and technology issues that arise during the course of ITER construction and operation.
 Members of the Committee are chosen for their outstanding technical qualifications and experience.

 The Management Advisory Committee (MAC) advises the ITER Council on strategic management issues during the development of the ITER project such as budget allocations, the effective application of privileges and immunities to the Organization and the staff, and recommended administrative action to facilitate the work of the project.

 Members of the Financial Audit Board meet at ITER Headquarters every year to audit the previous year's accounts.
 (Photo: June 2022)

 - The Financial Audit Board (FAB) undertakes the audit of the annual accounts of the ITER Organization in accordance with Article 17 of the ITER Agreement and the Project Resource Management Regulations.

 - A Management Assessor is appointed every two years by the Council to assess the management of the activities of the ITER Organization in accordance with Article 18 of the ITER Agreement.